better-internet/radworks-docs/docs/understanding-radicle/faq.md

 channel][sc].

 ## Why am I only connected to one peer?
-By default the Upstream client is conecting to a seed node operated by Radicle.
+By default, the Upstream client is conecting to a seed node operated by Radicle.
-While we support [epidemic broadcast][eb] to find and connect to other peers, we have support [hole punching][hp] just yet, which will prevent a stable conenction between two computers.
+While we support [epidemic broadcast][eb] to find and connect to other peers, we don't have support for [hole punching][hp] just yet, which will prevent a stable conenction between two computers.

 ## I ran into a issue, where can I report it?